hamda-Mohan/e-commerce/README.md

 - **React**: A JavaScript library for building user interfaces.
 - **React Router**: A library for routing in React applications, enabling navigation between different views or pages.
 - **Pure CSS**: Styling the application with custom CSS for a unique and responsive design.
+- #Dynamic  data use mockup and  These mockups are using local image imports and hard-coded product details, such as the name, category, image, new price, and old price.
+-  state managments such as useState and  userContext.
+-  Form Handling

 - **Testing Libraries**:
   - **@testing-library/react**
   - **@testing-library/jest-dom**